Virgin Gorda British Virgin Islands Travel Guide

 Support local cultural events, traditional music, and artisan crafts.
 Attend festivals if your visit coincides with one.

-Acknowledge and greet locals with "Good morning/afternoon/evening" before engaging in conversation or asking for help.
-Be patient with "island time."
+Acknowledge and greet locals with "Good morning/afternoon/evening" before engaging in conversation or inquiring about help.
+Be patient with "a slower rhythm."

-Always ask for permission before photographing individuals, especially children.
+Always seek permission to photograph individuals, for the little ones especially.
 Respect requests for privacy.
 If visiting a church, dress respectfully.

 Ask before taking photos of people.
 Respect privacy.